Ethel L. Payne: Legacy

-Ethel Payne was one of four journalists honored with a U.S postage stamp in a "Women in Journalism" set in 2002.
+Ethel Payne was one of four journalists honored with a U.S. postage stamp in a "Women in Journalism" set in 2002.

 In 2022, the White House Correspondents' Association created the Dunnigan-Payne Lifetime Achievement Award in memory of Payne and fellow White House reporter Alice Dunnigan.

+On November 30, 2023, the White House named its briefing lectern the Dunnigan-Payne lectern in honor of Alice Dunnigan and Payne, the first two Black women in the White House press corps.

 Prompted by her work in Africa as a foreign correspondent and to honour the name of a journalist who covered seven U.S. presidents and was a war correspondent, the National Association of Black Journalists (NABJ) awards "Ethel Payne Fellowships" to journalists interested in obtaining international reporting experience through assignments in Africa.

 Several of Ethel Payne's belongings and awards are on view at the Anacostia Community Museum in Washington, D.C.